-The University conducts a Primary Prevention and Awareness Program (PPAP) for all incoming students and new employees.
+The University conducts a Primary Prevention and Awareness Program (PPAP) through an online training for all incoming students and new employees.
 The PPAP advises campus community members that the University prohibits the offenses of dating violence, domestic violence, sexual assault and stalking.
 They are also informed of the topics discussed below, including relevant definitions, risk reduction, and bystander intervention.